Abde Ezzalzouli

-Abdessamad "Abde" Ezzalzouli (عبد الصمد الزلزولي; born 17 December 2001), sometimes known as Ez Abde, is a Moroccan professional footballer who plays as a winger for La Liga club Osasuna, on loan from Barcelona.
-Born in Morocco and raised in Spain, he plays the Morocco national team at international level.
-He began his professional career playing for Hércules.
+Abdessamad "Abde" Ezzalzouli (عبد الصمد الزلزولي; born 17 December 2001), sometimes known as Ez Abde, is a Moroccan professional footballer who plays as a winger for La Liga club Real Betis and the Morocco national team.

+Ezzalzouli began his professional career with Hércules in 2019 before signing for Barcelona in 2021.
+Following a loan move to Osasuna, he joined Real Betis in 2023, helping the club to its first ever European final.

+Ezzalzouli made his international debut for Morocco in 2022, after previously being capped by the nation's youth teams at under-20 level.
+He was chosen in the Moroccan squads for the FIFA World Cup in 2022 and the Africa Cup of Nations in 2023.

 Early life

-Born in Morocco, Ezzalzouli moved to Spain with his family at the age of seven to live and started his football youth career in the neighborhood of Carrús, in the city of Elche.
+Born in Beni Mellal Morocco, Ezzalzouli moved to Spain with his family at the age of seven to live and started his football youth career in the neighborhood of Carrús, in the city of Elche.

 Club career

-Early career
+Hércules

-Ezzalzouli was part of the youth academies for Peña Ilicitana Raval CF, CD Pablo Iglesias, Kelme CF, Promesas Elche CF, and CD Cultural Carrús.
-He trialled at Elche CF, the main club in his hometown, but was not offered a place in their academy.

-Ezzalzouli continued to play for neighbourhood clubs in Elche until Hércules B coach Antonio Moreno Domínguez offered him a contract, and Ezzalzouli subsequently joined the main club in the neighbouring city of Alicante.
-He moved to Hércules' reserves in 2016, where he began his senior career in 2019.
+Ezzalzouli was part of the youth academies for numerous clubs in the Elche area, including Peña Ilicitana Raval CF and Promesas Elche CF. He trialled at Elche CF, the main club in his hometown, but was not offered a place in their academy.
+Hércules B coach Antonio Moreno Domínguez offered him a contract, and Ezzalzouli subsequently joined the club in the neighbouring city of Alicante, and began his senior career with the B-team in 2019.